decentralizedintelligencenetwork/.github/profile/README.md

 At the heart of **Doctelligence** are two entities created to derive value and support the network:

-- **Doctelligence Labs🔬:** This entity is financed to develop decentralized AI (DecAI) technologies.
+- **Doctelligence Ltd. 🔬:** This entity is financed to develop decentralized AI (DecAI) technologies.
 Its focus is on creating innovative solutions that advance the field of AI in a decentralized, transparent, and open manner, driving technological progress within the network.

 - **Doctelligence Foundation 🌍:** Supporting the broader mission, the Foundation empowers individuals, organizations, and sectors with decentralized AI technologies.
 It helps nurture a community-driven ecosystem where innovation, governance, and growth are decentralized, without a single point of control.